How to Reconcile bank account statements & credit card transactions in QuickBooks?

 Improves financial efficiency for your business

 Reconciling your bank account and credit card in QuickBooks also gives you insight into bank fees and additional charges which you may otherwise overlook.
 It helps identify unwanted costs to the business and helps you reduce any of these charges or fees where possible.
-As a result, reconciliations can improve financial efficiency for your business.
+As a result, reconciliations can improve the financial efficiency of your business.

 - Back up your QuickBooks company file